Visiting Las Vegas on a budget? Check out these free things to do!

 3545 S Las Vegas Blvd, Las Vegas, NV 89109, map | Hours: 24 Hrs

 Tucked between the Linq and Flamingo, the Linq Promenade is an outdoor shopping, dining, and entertainment area.
-It’s also home to the High Roller.
-It’s a great spot to walk around and people watch, and if you decide you do want to spend money, there are tons of options for you.
+It’s a great spot to walk around and people-watch.
+If you decide you want to spend money, the High Roller is here, plus many restaurants and shops.

 See More: The LINQ Promenade – Your Ultimate Guide on What to Eat, See, and Do